-Teachers must use their professional judgement and knowledge of individuals involved when applying the system in order to make this most effective.
+Staff must use their professional judgement and knowledge of individuals involved when applying the system in order to make this most effective.

-Classroom Steps for dealing with minor behaviour issues (minor disturbances/irritations/failure to complete tasks to the best of their ability)
+Classroom Steps for dealing with minor behaviour issues (minor disturbances/irritations/failure to complete tasks to the best of their ability).
+These are displayed in every classroom and children are regularly reminded of them and their importance.

 - 1. Child is reminded that a behaviour is inappropriate - 2.
-A second reminder/warning is given - 3.
+A second reminder/warning is given, and told that this is a second reminder - 3.
 Child is moved from where they are sitting to another area of the carpet/classroom - 4.
-Child is moved away from all other children in the class - 5.
-Move to another classroom for up to 10 minutes - 6.
-Sent to a member of the Senior Leadership Team
+Child is moved away from all other children in the class

+- 5. Move to another classroom for up to 10 minutes - 6.
+Sent to a member of the Senior Leadership Team if inappropriate behaviour continues.